MariosGalanis03/DETonomics/src/main/java/com/detonomics/budgettuner/backend/budgetingestion/README.md

 1.  **PDF Parsing**: Reads financial data from PDF documents (`com.detonomics.budgettuner.budgetingestion.pdf`).
 2.  **Text to JSON**: Converts the extracted text into a structured JSON format (`com.detonomics.budgettuner.budgetingestion.parser`).
 3.  **Database Loading**: Loads the JSON data into the SQL database (`com.detonomics.budgettuner.budgetingestion.database`).

+**USE**
+The IngestBudgetPdf.java is a program that creates all the steps When you want to add a new budget call IngestBudgetPdf.java with the path of the pdf as argument